djdrysdale/digital-garden/posts/8-problem-solving-techniques-thinking-upside-down.md

 date: "2020-08-09"
 categories:
   - "strategy"
-description: Creative problem-solving means overcoming our bias for the familiar and looking instead for new angles and vantage points.
-Here are some techniques you can use to help avoid falling into old habits of thinking and look at things with a fresh perspective.
+description: "Creative problem-solving means overcoming our bias for the familiar and looking instead for new angles and vantage points.
+Here are some techniques you can use to help avoid falling into old habits of thinking and look at things with a fresh perspective."
 ---